 - How can you change your product?
 What if you got rid of it completely?
 What could you bring in that’s related?
 What can you offer that has no connection?
 What is something your existing clients really want?
 What if they made the product themselves?
 What would they build?
 What needs do you see not being met?
 What needs are going to appear in the future?

 - What if you changed your staff?
-What if you got rid of all the desk?
+What if you got rid of all the desks?
 What if everyone worked from home?
 What if you put everyone in the field?
 What if you trained everyone to be self-aware and into personal development?
 What if you gave everyone business cards?
 What if everyone only worked 3 days a week?
-What if you brought a chef in?
+What if you brought in a chef?
 What if everyone was on commission?

 Avoid the fatal trap of Business Atrophy.

 PS—As I kept alluding in this article, this applies to all areas of life.
 I’ve been married for 8 years and I can tell you this: If you’re not courting your spouse every single day, you’ve got “Relationship Atrophy.”
 Don’t live for the past, don’t live in regret, don’t spend your days worrying about that one fight, that one mistake, that one person, etc. Live for today, live for tomorrow, and always be striving to bring new life, new energy, new passion into your relationships.

 Every day, ask yourself how you can improve the relationship with your kids.
 Ask how you can become better at your favorite sport.
 Ask how you can improve your poker skills, your curling game, your bedroom activities, and even dinner time.

 If every day you strive to make it better than the day before, you’re on the right track.
 It’s not a perfect science; there will be ups and downs, but keep your eyes forward, keep your eyes focused on improvement, and raise your standards.